HewlettPackard/hpe-sd-cloud/kubernetes/templates/oracle-db/README.md

 **NOTE**: A guidance in the amount of Memory and Disk for the oracle database K8S deployment is that it requires 4GB RAM and minimum 15GB free Disk space on the assigned K8S Node.
 The amount of Memory of course depends of other applications/pods running in same node.
 In case K8S master and worker-node are in same host, like Minikube, then minimum 5GB RAM is required.

-**IMPORTANT**: Before deploying Service Director a namespace with the name "servicedirector" must be created.
+**IMPORTANT**: Before deploying Service Director a namespace with the name "sd" must be created.
 In order to generate the namespace, run

-    kubectl create namespace servicedirector
+    kubectl create namespace sd

 ## Usage